MKDonnees/myFirstRepo/ReDAI_form_v3.md

 10. Link to UCL guidance on recommended long-term storage (to follow) [↑](#endnote-ref-10)
 11. Useful resources: [HuggingFace](https://huggingface.co/); [GitHub](https://github.com/). [↑](#endnote-ref-11)

-If you need help completing this form, please use MyServices (link) to contact the Research Data Stewards team.
+If you need help completing this form, please use MyServices to contact the Research Data Stewards team.